jbthejedi/tiny-recursive-model/blog_post/trm_bak.md

 x   = x_t.transpose(1, 2)        # back to (B, L, D)
 ```

 TRM mentions that MLP works with Sudoku because $L = 9x9$, but produces suboptimal results on Maze-Hard because $L = 30x30 = 900$.
 This is for a couple of reasons.
 First, 900 is very large compared to the small dataset size.
 For an MLP-mixer, the number of parameters scales with the number of tokens $L$.
 This can hurt the model's ability to generalize.
-TRM uses self-attention to mix tokens for large $L$ because the number of parameters in self-attention scales with $D$ instead of $L$.
+TRM uses self-attention to mix tokens for large $L$ because the number of paramters in self-attention scales with $D$ instead of $L$.

 #### Remaining improvements
 * Less layers: More MLP layers degrades performance on Sudoku-Extreme.